Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

 Simple Kitchen Preparations

-- Mullein tea: Steep 1 tsp leaf in hot water 10 minutes; strain through a fine filter/cloth to remove leaf hairs.
+- Mullein tea: Steep 1 tsp leaf in hot water for 10 minutes.
+Strain through a fine filter or cloth to remove leaf hairs.

 - Osha sourcing: Osha is a slow-growing alpine plant.
-Choose cultivated or ethically sourced products; avoid wild harvesting.
+Choose cultivated or ethically sourced products.
+Avoid wild harvesting to support conservation efforts.

-- Safety: Not for emergencies or diagnosis/treatment.
-If you’re pregnant/nursing, have a condition, or take medications, consult a qualified clinician before use.
+- Safety: Not for emergencies or diagnosis and treatment.
+If you're pregnant, nursing, have a health condition, or take medications, consult a qualified clinician before use.

 - Smoke caution: Inhaling smoke can irritate lungs.
 Prefer teas, syrups, or carefully filtered steams.